adikbeka/adikbeka/README.md

 - 💞️ I’m looking to collaborate with Zuk
 - 📫 How to reach me [adletbek9@gmail.com]

 >#### A little bit about myself.
-My name is Adlet and I am 23, studying in Malaysia, doing my degree in IT sphere.
+My name is Adlet, studying in Malaysia, doing my degree in IT sphere.
 Hopefully in future wants to see myself as advanced developer.
 I am interested in Football and the club that I support is Real Madrid and I really love music and donno how to live without it (kiddin')

 Smile as this Patrick || ~~Life is good~~